guar47/dpashutskii.com_v2/content/blog/2020-06-29-how-i-became-programmer/index.md

 I started with PHP courses and joined the community on Slack (nowadays It's the biggest Russian-speaking code learning community).
 I was a lurker at first but then I started to chat more and more.

 Eventually, I attended a few hexlet meetups and even was added to "chosen ones" Slack channel 😃.
 There were mostly the old core members of the community.
-I was so exsited about all that!
+I was so excited about all that!
 The first time I felt like I'm a part of something cool.
 The hexlet project had a huge impact on my progress as a programmer.

 ## Per aspera ad astra